bhdirect-ebooks/dev-docs/source/code/structural_types.md

 </iframe>

 ## Copyright Page
-The copyright page should be the third frontmatter document.
+The Copyright page should be the third front-matter document, following the Cover page and the Title page.

 ## Headings